transloadit/uppy/website/src/docs/uppy.md

 })
 ```

-If you use Uppy from a CDN, [there's an example](/examples/i18n/) showcasing how to change languages.
+If you use Uppy from a CDN, [there’s an example](/examples/i18n/) showcasing how to change languages.

 For flexibility, you can pass a `locale` at the `Uppy`/core level, or to Plugins individually.
 The locale strings that you set in core take precedence.

-It also offers the pluralization function, which is used to determine which string will be used for the provided `smart_count` number.
+It also offers the pluralization function, which is used to figure which string will be used for the provided `smart_count` number.

 For example, for the Icelandic language, the pluralization function would be: